-6. The diagnosis of this condition isn’t difficult – the paleness makes it pretty obvious when the child is born.
+- The diagnosis of this condition isnít difficult Ė the paleness makes it pretty obvious when the child is born.

-10. Albinism is an untreatable condition since the root cause of this disease is present at the genetic level.
-However, eye and skin problems arising as a result of albinism can be treated by the correct approach.
+- Albinism is an untreatable condition, since the cause of this disease is present at the genetic level.
+However, eye and skin problems arising as a result of albinism can be treated with the correct approach.

-11. Contrary to popular belief, albinism doesn’t affect an individual’s social development.
+- Contrary to popular belief, albinism doesnít affect an individualís social development.

-12. Albinism is a health condition that doesnít get worse or aggravated over the time; and doesn’t exhibit any changes to the life expectancy of an individual.
+- Albinism is a health condition that doesnít get worse or aggravated over the time and doesnít exhibit any changes to the life expectancy of an individual.

-13. People suffering from albinism need to be cautious about their skin and make sure they apply sunscreens and moisturizers regularly to make sure their skin remains healthy and protected.
+- People suffering from albinism need take extra care of their skin.
+Applying sunscreens and moisturizers regularly is necessary, to ensure that their skin remains healthy and protected.

-14. Albinism is not contagious.
-It cannot be transferred from person to person through blood transfusion, dermal contact, or via vector (pathogen carrying organism as mosquito carries malaria)
+- Albinism is not contagious.
+It cannot be transferred from person to person through blood transfusion, dermal contact, or via vector (pathogen carrying organism as mosquito carries malaria).

-15. Not only human beings, plants and animals also suffer from albinism.
+- Not only human beings; plants and animals also suffer from albinism.